dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 ### getFormatString

-Get the format text of the barcode.
+Get the format of the barcode, but as text instead of a `BarcodeFormat` item.

 ```java
 String getFormatString()